SAP-samples/teched2022-DT262/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/21_5.png)

 <i>Note: Once you completed the variables and deployed the bot, you may need to repeat this step and re-enter all variables again, if you want to change your input.
-At this moment also, SAP Process Automation does not allow the deleting of a deployed automation.</i>
+At this moment also, SAP Build Process Automation does not allow the deleting of a deployed automation.</i>

 ## Exercise 2.2 Run the Business Process